 The moon appears in early art thousands of years ago, showing that early man was as enthralled by its eerie glow as later philosophers and scientists.

-The moon, like the sun and the five planets visible to the naked eye, was wrapped into the mythology of many ancient cultures, and considered a deity by some ? to the Egyptians it was Thoth, to the Greeks, Artemis, and to the Hindus, Chandra.
+The moon, like the sun and the five planets visible to the naked eye, was wrapped into the mythology of many ancient cultures, and considered deity by some ? to the Egyptians it was Thoth, to the Greeks, Artemis, and to the Hindus, Chandra.

-Artemis was the twin sister of the sun god Apollo, and in Hellenic tradition she held sway over childbirth, fertility and the hunt.
+Artemis was the twin sister of the sun god Apollo, and In Hellenic tradition she held sway over childbirth, fertility and the hunt.
 Stags were sacred to Artemis, and in many myths, she punished or killed those who harmed them, such as the warrior Agamemnon.